-Negotiation, trade, and barter are woven into the fabric of Mexican culture.
+Negotiation, trade, and bargaining are woven into the fabric of Mexican culture.
 In 1520, Hernán Cortés wrote to Emperor Carlos V of Spain describing Tenochtitlán as a city with “many plazas, where there are continuous markets and dealings in buying and selling”.
-These and other records show how Mexicans have been active traders for many centuries.
+These and other records show how Mexicans have been avid traders for many centuries.

 Five hundred years later, whether you’re buying a piece of land, a home, a car, or a kilo of limes at the local market, you will need to exercise some negotiation skills, lest you may pay more, and possibly a lot more, than you need have.

-How you negotiate (or barter) will depend upon the precise situation you find yourself in.
-In most cases—the notable exception being real estate purchases in popular towns and cities—effective negotiation will require the use of Spanish, so a basic conversational level of the language, as described in the first article of this series, is a prerequisite.
-Most Spanish language schools in Mexico include market trading as part of their course material.
+How you negotiate (or bargain) will depend upon the precise situation you find yourself in.
+In most circumstances effective negotiation will require the use of Spanish — a notable exception being real estate purchases — so a basic conversational level of the language, as described in the first article of this series, is a prerequisite.
+Most Spanish language schools in Mexico include market trading and negotiation as part of their course material.

-There are some places and situations where barter is not practiced in Mexico.
-These include the local Wal-Mart (and similar establishments), department stores and gasoline stations.
-Barter is not practiced at tienditas (family-run corner stores) and it’s not practiced at pharmacies.
-Restaurants and comedores don’t usually barter, either; although they might agree to a group discount if you have a quiet word with the manager or owner before or upon your arrival.
+There are some places and situations where bargaining is not practiced in Mexico.
+These include the local Wal-Mart (and similar establishments), department stores, and gasoline stations.
+Bargaining is not generally practiced at tienditas (family-run corner stores) and it’s not practiced at pharmacies.
+Restaurants and comedores don’t usually bargain, either; although they might agree to a large group discount if you have a quiet word with the manager or owner before your intended arrival.

-More formal situations where price negotiations are often entered into include the purchase of a vehicle (new or used), the purchase of jewelry or fine clothing from a specialist supplier of these products, the bulk purchase of almost anything from a trade supplier, hand-made furniture bought from local manufacturers, as well as land and property—whether for purchase or to rent.
+More formal situations where price negotiations are often entered into include the purchase of a vehicle (new or used), the purchase of jewelry or fine clothing from a specialist supplier of these products, the bulk purchase of almost anything from a trade supplier, hand-made furniture bought locally, as well as land and property—whether for purchase or to rent.

 When you have lived in Mexico for a while—and especially when you have lived in one place in Mexico for a while—you’ll notice that the prices asked for many local things you buy every day can be very elastic indeed.
-There are prices for ‘locals’ and prices for ‘tourists’, and whether the tourists are foreign or Mexican might also create a further variation in price.
+There are prices for ‘locals’ and prices for ‘tourists’, — whether the tourists are foreign or Mexican.
 Non-metered taxi cabs which are few in supply may quote you a higher rate when it’s pouring with rain than they would do on a quiet sunny day with several other cabs parked in the rank, waiting for custom.